Experience tropical winter sun without the long haul flight

 Taking a holiday in Gambia will feel like you’re experiencing a whole new world.

 Kololi Beach is one of the liveliest and longest-established holiday resorts, combining beach life with a vibrant nightlife scene.
 After dark, the strip comes alive with reveller’s dancing to reggae music.
+Wildlife lovers can visit the Bijilo National Park, a five minute walk from Kingfishers, where monkeys and exotic birds hide among the darkest green foliage.

 The nearby resort of Kotu Beach is quieter, but lively enough for those who’d like to enjoy both relaxation and excitement whilst in Gambia.
 Visit the local craft markets, which are a riot of colour and life, and great places to pick up some authentic, handcrafted souvenirs.